boto/boto3/docs/source/guide/ec2-example-elastic-ip-addresses.rst

 This Pyton example shows you how to:

-* Retrieve descriptions of your Elastic IP addresses
+* Get descriptions of your Elastic IP addresses

 * Allocate an Elastic IP address